gatsbyjs/gatsby/docs/tutorial/using-multiple-themes-together.md

 npm install gatsby-theme-blog gatsby-theme-notes
 ```

-Update `gatsby-config.js` to add the themes to the plugin array and to add basic site metadata:
+Edit `gatsby-config.js` to add the themes to the plugin array and to update the site metadata:

 ```javascript:title=gatsby-config.js
 module.exports = {